dkuku/tile_server/README.md

     at: "/",
     only: ~w(css static_tiles fonts images js)
 ```
 When playing with it I thought to myself that this may be also done using elixir and I created a mix task that does it.
-By running `mix mbtile_unpack` in the repo directory the task will create a `priv/static/static_files` directory with a structure that can be served without any controllers.
+By running `mix mbtiles_unpack` in the repo directory the task will create a `priv/static/static_files` directory with a structure that can be served without any controllers.

-I created a demo phoenix project that shows a test page.
+I packaged the backend code into a library, it can be installed using hex - source code is [here](https://github.com/dkuku/mbtiles) and also created a demo phoenix project that shows a how to use it.
-To edit it play with the map_controller and /priv/static/map_logic.js where I added the js logic, all is done using [leaflet](https://leafletjs.com/) and the [vector grid plugin](https://github.com/Leaflet/Leaflet.VectorGrid).
+The main files in phoenix are the map_controller and /priv/static/map_logic.js where I added the javascript part, all is done using [leaflet](https://leafletjs.com/) and the [vector grid plugin](https://github.com/Leaflet/Leaflet.VectorGrid).
 Demo repository can be found [tile_server](https://github.com/dkuku/tile_server)